-For these reasons, as well as those detailed further below, the review committee and SPCSA staff rated this section as 'Meets the Standard.'
+For these reasons, as well as those detailed further below, the review committee and SPCSA staff rated this section as 'Approaches the Standard.'

-Board Governance: Meets the Standard
+Board Governance: Approaches the Standard

-- Proposed governance structure is likely to ensure effective governance and meaningful oversight of school performance, operations, and financials.
-The proposed governing body demonstrates capacity and expertise to successfully oversee a school. - Clear delineation of authority and working relationship between the governing body and school staff - Demonstrates that the membership of the governing body will contribute the wide range of relevant knowledge, skills, and commitment needed to oversee a successful charter school, including but not limited to educational, financial, accounting, legal, and community experience and expertise, as well as special skill set to reflect school-specific programs, if applicable (e.g., STEM, fine arts, blended learning, alternative programs, etc.) - Qualifications and experience levels of governing body members with accounting and finance experience significantly exceeds the statutory minimum requirements and demonstrates a proven track record of successful management or oversight of a multi-million-dollar entity. - Qualifications and experience levels of governing body members with legal experience significantly exceeds the statutory minimum requirements and demonstrates a proven track record of successful management or oversight of complex, high risk/high profile legal matters - Qualifications and experience levels of governing body members with human resources experience significantly exceeds the statutory minimum requirements and demonstrates proven track record of successful management or oversight of a human resource function or process in a mid- sized to large employer with staffing levels equivalent to those of the school at full capacity. - Qualifications and experience levels of governing body members who are licensed Nevada educators significantly exceeds the statutory minimum requirements and demonstrates proven track record of significant academic gains in the classroom (for classroom teacher) or school level (for an administrator) in schools which serve populations similar to the target population. - Provides plans for meaningful, appropriate training for board members on a reasonable basis.
-Training is provided by experienced, third parties and contemplates on-boarding for new members, or when the composition of the board changes. - Board training costs are reflected in the budget narrative assumptions and the budget calculations - Describes the process for resolving student/parent objections and the mechanism for removal of governing body members if needed - Board goals are clear and measurable, and contribute to improved academic outcomes for students and overall advancement of the organization - The board puts into place a structure that enables it to collect the information it needs to evaluate the EMO/CMO, if applicable. - The board articulates a clear, ambitious, data-driven set of standards and criteria that the school leader must satisfy in order to keep the school on track to achieve its vision. - The board provides logical evidence that the school will achieve its target student outcomes pursuant to the NSPF and the SPCSA Performance Framework outcomes pursuant to the NSPF and the SPCSA Performance Framework if the school leader satisfies the standards set forth by the board - There are no prohibited familial relationships between charter holder board members, charter holder board members and staff, or charter holder board members and EMO/CMO employees within the third degree of consanguinity or affinity nor any supervisory or business relationships.
+- Demonstrates that the membership of the governing body will contribute the wide range of relevant knowledge, skills, and commitment needed to oversee a successful charter school, including but not limited to educational, financial, accounting, legal, and community experience and expertise, as well as special skill set to reflect school-specific programs, if applicable (e.g., STEM, fine arts, blended learning, alternative programs, etc.) - Qualifications and experience levels of governing body members with accounting and finance experience significantly exceeds the statutory minimum requirements and demonstrates a proven track record of successful management or oversight of a multi-million-dollar entity. - Qualifications and experience levels of governing body members with human resources experience significantly exceeds the statutory minimum requirements and demonstrates proven track record of successful management or oversight of a human resource function or process in a mid- sized to large employer with staffing levels equivalent to those of the school at full capacity. - Qualifications and experience levels of governing body members who are licensed Nevada educators significantly exceeds the statutory minimum requirements and demonstrates proven track record of significant academic gains in the classroom (for classroom teacher) or school level (for an administrator) in schools which serve populations similar to the target population. - Provides plans for meaningful, appropriate training for board members on a reasonable basis.
+Training is provided by experienced, third parties and contemplates on-boarding for new members, or when the composition of the board changes. - Board training costs are reflected in the budget narrative assumptions and the budget calculations

+- Describes the process for resolving student/parent objections and the mechanism for removal of governing body members if needed - Board goals are clear and measurable, and contribute to improved academic outcomes for students and overall advancement of the organization - The board articulates a clear, ambitious, data-driven set of standards and criteria that the school leader must satisfy in order to keep the school on track to achieve its vision. - There are no prohibited familial relationships between charter holder board members, charter holder board members and staff, or charter holder board members and EMO/CMO employees within the third degree of consanguinity or affinity nor any supervisory or business relationships.